As you’re reading this, the traditional way of doing SEO is slowly going away, being replaced by an entirely new form of SEO.

 Here’s the main thesis:

-– Search engine results pages (SERPs) are losing their efficacy as reliable information sources due to many factors, but something not discussed enough (especially in the SEO community) is the incoming contamination by AI-generated content that Google is not equipped to handle.
+– Search engine results pages (SERPs) are losing their efficacy as reliable information sources due to many factors, but one not discussed enough (especially in the SEO community) is the incoming contamination by AI-generated content that Google is not equipped to handle.
 Simultaneously, AI systems are growing in sophistication and are emerging as a new and better way to access digital information due to a supreme user experience.
 All of this points to a fundamental shift in what SEO is and how we’ll perform it in the future.

 SEO 2.0 will represent a new approach to content and website optimization that focuses on making information accessible to AI systems rather than traditional search engines and optimizing for human readers.

-1. SERPs Are Losing Efficacy and Becoming Contaminated with Garbage Content
+SERPs Are Losing Efficacy and Becoming Contaminated with Garbage Content

 User Frustration with SERP Quality